WonderlandWar/tf2-postal3-2007-src/README.md

 Credits
 ==
 * Wonderland_War - Reverse Engineering the Postal 3 DLLs.
-* WolfCl0ck - Patching up some missing assets in the leaked TF2 Postal 3 build.
+* WolfCl0ck - Patching up some missing assets that weren't present in the leaked TF2 Postal 3 build.